casact/FASLR/README.md

 FASLR is a Qt-based frontend for open-source loss reserving packages.
 Current plans are to support the [Chainladder](https://github.com/casact/chainladder-python) package.

 The actuarial methods and example data used in this project are derived from publicly available papers and data sources.
-The GUI is developed using the open-source PyQt5 package.
+The GUI is developed in Python using the open-source PyQt5 package.

 ## Project Governance